-In terms of the visuals aspect and for an anime that was released in the 70s its action sequences are fluid, but they do possess the vintage look.
+In terms of the visual aspect, for an anime that was released in the 70s, its action sequences are fluid, but they do possess a vintage look.

 In the end, you can still enjoy this anime if you’re looking for a subtle introduction to the entire UFO Robo Grendizer series.

 In honor of the legendary anime artist Osamu Tezuka, “Ravex in Tezuka World” is an 18-minute short film that was included in an album by the Japanese band Raven.

 The film celebrates Osamu’s “would-be” anniversary by presenting some of Tezuka’s works, such as Black Jack and ‘Astro Boy.